cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 `inp[j]` is not in `[0,2)` for some `j`, the output will be non-zero with high probability.

-The second extension implemented by our FLP is to allow the validity circuit to contain multiple gadget types.
-(Note that this generalization was first suggested in {{BBCGGI19}}, Remark 4.5.)
-For example, the following circuit is allowed, where `Mul` and `Poly` are the gadgets defined above (the input has length `N+1`):
+The second extension implemented by our FLP allows the validity circuit to contain multiple gadget types.
+(This generalization was suggested in
+{{BBCGGI19}}, Remark 4.5.)
+For example, the following circuit is allowed, where `Mul` and `Range2` are the gadgets defined above (the input has length `N+1`):

 ~~~
 C(inp, r) = r * Range2(inp[0]) + ... + r^N * Range2(inp[N-1]) + \